 Regularly updated with the latest EAW signal processing innovations, EAW Pilot allows users to apply EAW Focusing™ to an ever-expanding list of products for which they have been developed.

-December 2013 — EAWPilot v1.2.19 released, providing numerous updates (see release notes for details).
+April 2014 — EAWPilot v1.2.21 released, providing minor installation-related bug fixes. (see release notes for details).

 June 2013 — Greybox v1.24 released, including settings for QX300 range.

 DSA Pilot does not attempt to replace the designer.
 Indeed, it is helpful to develop a detailed sketch showing loudspeaker placement and horizontal coverage before working with the software.
 When the basic design is set, start by building the total system in the Network screen.
 Select pre-configured clusters ranging from one to several DSA Series modules to suit the cluster’s output and control requirements.

 Now, create a coverage area profile for each cluster.
 Define the size and slope of the vertical coverage area’s floor and input the cluster’s mounting height.
 DSA Pilot will display the ideal vertical coverage beam as well as the cluster’s current vertical beam.
 The user can adjust the cluster’s beam manually or DSA Pilot can optimize the beam to match the ideal.
 Results can be exported to EASE 4.0 for display or further study.